SalomePlatform/adao/doc/en/reference.rst

     *Required command*.
 This indicates the observation operator, previously noted :math:`H`, which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.
-Its value is defined as a "*Function*" type object.
-    Different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
+Its value is defined as a "*Function*" type object or a "*Matrix*" type one.
+In the case of "*Function*" type, different functional forms can be used, as described in the following subsection `Requirements for functions describing an operator`_.
 If there is some control :math:`U` included in the observation, the operator has to be applied to a pair :math:`(X,U)`.

 **Observers**